-There are currently around 840 registered hosts offering free of costs accommodation in Madeira Island.
+There are currently almost 1000 registered hosts offering free of costs accommodation in Madeira Island.
 CouchSurfing shouldn’t, however, be treated as a “free hotel”, but rather a great way to discover Madeira with the locals, get to know another culture and meet new people.
 On the other hand, if we value our freedom, or, if we travel in a big group, a better compromise will be:

 If you have never used the AirBnb service, I encourage you to register using my referral link:

 If you use this link to sign up, you will get €25 in travel credit.
-Full terms & conditions can be found [HERE]
+Terms & conditions can be found [HERE]

 7. Tourist shelters in Madeira & Porto Santo

-As you can read on the official website, there are in total seven public tourist shelter houses in Madeira Archipelago – six on Madeira and one on Porto Santo:
+As you can read on the official website, there are in total seven public tourist shelter houses in Madeira Archipelago – six on Madeira and one on Porto Santo Island: